PLANNING

 Your bike

 Don’t let the idea of shipping your bike discourage you from coming to ride with us.
-You can ship it ahead to Jefferson Bike Company (CA) or Adventure Peddler (WA), and we’ll make sure to get your ride to the ride.
-See the column to the right.
+Whether it’s shipped to Sunnyside Sports or a shop at one of our starting points, we’ll make sure to get your steed to the ride start.

 How bike shipping works